-About a year ago, my husband and daughter were a good friend’s wedding.
+About a year ago, my husband and daughter were in a good friend’s wedding.
 I offered to make a dress for my daughter to wear.
 I was sent some photos, we chatted and I designed this dress for the wedding.

 It started out as a Violette Field Threads Cosette hack, but I literally changed every pattern piece to get the look and fit that I wanted.
 I think the only thing that stayed the same was width of the back piece.